Lamborghini Murciélago: R-GT

 The Lamborghini Murciélago R-GT is a racing version of the Murciélago, developed jointly with Reiter Engineering and Audi Sport, and unveiled at the 2003 Frankfurt Motor Show.
 Unlike the standard car, the R-GT is rear-wheel drive only, and in order to comply with the FIA, ACO, and JAF rules, the car retains the standard V12 engine, but air restrictors are used to manage power.
 Acceleration and top speed performance are dependent on gearing, as different ratios are used for different tracks.
 Most sources report that around 7 original R-GTs were sold.
 This number doesn't include later derivatives such as the RG-1 or R-SV.

 In March 2007, the All-Inkl.com Racing Murciélago won the Zhuhai 2 Hours.
 A Murciélago R-GT was entered into the 2008 24 Hours of Le Mans but was not classified.
+However, a Murciélago R-GT entered jointly by IPB Spartak Racing and Reiter Engineering finished 8th overall and 5th in the GT1 class in the 2008 24 Hours of Spa.

 In April 2009, beating a Corvette C6.R, and Saleen S7R, a Murciélago R-GT of the Russian IPB Spartak Racing Team won the GT1 class in the 1000 km de Catalunya, a LMS race.
 The drivers of the IPB Spartak Racing car were Russian, Roman Rusinov, and Dutch, Peter Kox.
 The Lamborghini made a pole position but was moved to the end of the grid due to some technical irregularities.
 They finished 2 laps ahead of the lead Corvette to take the second international win for a Lamborghini GT car.